business continuity, emergency response and crisis management summary

 Key requirements under the Policy are:

-- Maintenance of plan documentation for emergency response, business continuity, IT disaster recovery, cyber incident response and crisis management.
+- Maintenance of documented plans for emergency response, business continuity, IT disaster recovery, cyber incident response and crisis management.

 - Validation of the plans to reflect business changes, for example, a new asset is built, a new APA business premises is opened, or a business function / capability is established or changed.